greenelab/deep-review/sections/06_discussion.md

 when applied to images obtained using different fluorescent labels, imaging techniques, and different cell types [@tag:Kraus2017_deeploc].
-However, there are no established theoretical guarantees for feature transferability between such distant domains such as natural images and various modalities of biological imaging.
+However, there are no established theoretical guarantees for feature transferability between distant domains such as natural images and various modalities of biological imaging.
 Because learnt patterns are represented in deep neural networks in a layer-wise hierarchical fashion, this issue is usually addressed by fixing an empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
-Then, the model is fine-tuned by re-training a number of networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts, for example, see fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs].
+Then, the model is fine-tuned by re-training multiple networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts.
+For example, see fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs].
 Fine-tuning on specific biological datasets enables more focused predictions.
-Basset package [@tag:Kelley2016_basset] for prediction of functional activities from DNA sequences was shown to rapidly learn to accurately predict new data by leveraging a model pre-trained on available "public" data.
-To simulate such scenario authors put aside 15 of original 164 cell type datasets and trained Basset model on the remaining 149.
-Then, they fine-tuned the model with one training pass of each of remaining datasets and achieved results close to the model trained on all 164 datasets together.
+The Basset package [@tag:Kelley2016_basset] for prediction of functional activities from DNA sequences was shown to rapidly learn and accurately predict on new data by leveraging a model pre-trained on available "public" data.
+To simulate this scenario, authors put aside 15 of 164 cell type datasets and trained the Basset model on the remaining 149 datasets.
+Then, they fine-tuned the model with one training pass of each of the remaining datasets and achieved results close to the model trained on all 164 datasets together.
 In another example, Min et al.
 [@tag:Min2016_deepenhancer] demonstrated how training on the experimentally validated FANTOM5 permissive enhancer dataset followed by fine-tuning on ENCODE enhancer datasets improved cell type-specific predictions, outperforming state-of-the-art results.

-Related to transfer learning, a multimodal learning framework assumes simultaneous learning from various types of inputs, such as images and text.
+Multimodal learning is related to transfer learning.
+It assumes simultaneous learning from various types of inputs, such as images and text.
 It allows capture of features that describe common concepts across input modalities.
 Generative graphical models like restricted Boltzmann